alfio-event/alf.io/website/content/en/docs/Reference/Extensions/introduction.md

 The extensions must be written in Javascript.
 However, we put some limitations on the functionalities of the language in order to prevent misuse or just to help you avoid making some mistakes.
 What we do is, before compiling your script, we verify that the code is legal.
 Then, also during compilation time, other checks are used to double verify the code.
+Towards the end of this page you can find some sample code of a valid script.

 # Limitations on loops